bmpi-dev/Out-of-the-Box-CodeServer/README.md

 6f0ce90981c9        quay.io/oauth2-proxy/oauth2-proxy   "/bin/oauth2-proxy"   2 hours ago         Up 2 hours                                                     helper_containers_oauth2-proxy_1
 ```

-## How to resize disk size Dynamicly
+## How to resize disk size dynamicly

-if code server disk is not enough to use, it is not need to reinstall it, becasue it use lxc zfs filesystem and it can resize dynamicly!
+If code server disk is not enough to use, it is not need to reinstall it, becasue it use lxc zfs filesystem and it can resize dynamicly!
 Below is the operate steps:

 1. Resize the disk in Azure vm disk manager, just stop the vm and resize the disk and restart the vm, everything is back and the disk is resized.
 2. Resize lxc storage.